heineman/algorithms-nutshell-2ed/Figures/src/algs/chapter7/README.txt

   although this can be configured once the Depth First Search object is constructed.

-Figure 7-20: Starting board state for A*Search
+Figure 7-20: Starting board state for A*Search (by hand)

 Figure 7-21: Sample A*Search tree in 8-puzzle using GoodEvaluator f*(n) [Makefile]

+  This image was too large to include in the book, so it was redrawn by hand.
+Convert into PNG file to see information in full resolution (980px × 932px)

 Figure 7-22: Sample A*Search tree in 8-puzzle using WeakEvaluator f*(n) [Makefile]